This article has been updated.

 New Year’s Eve is for celebration: drinks, dancing, music, laughter, and maybe even some fireworks.
 But what you may consider a great party can be downright traumatic for your dog.

-A house full of strangers (or just rowdy household members), reckless dance movements, shouting, noisemakers, corks popping and too many pairs of legs and feet to avoid is extremely stressful for our pups.
+A house full of strangers (or just rowdy household members), reckless dance movements, shouting, noisemakers, corks popping, and too many pairs of legs and feet to avoid can be extremely stressful for our pups.
 Add in some fireworks, and stress may become actual terror.